Captain-S0L0/serverutilities/README.md

 **Credits (aka people's code I've used / taken inspiration from / adapted / etc.)**
 - https://github.com/Chropal/nocom_patch/, for a much better patch than the one I made.

+**Using my code**

+I really don't mind if you use my code as long as you give credit.
+Most of my code is dogshit, so feel free to improve it yourself, or compile this mod differently to only include the features that you want / need / fit your purposes.